PSUmodeling/Cycles/docs/index.md

 #### `USE_REINITIALIZATION`

-Set to `1` if reinitialization of carbon, nitrogen or water variables are desired on a specific day of rotation year.
+Set to `1` if reinitialization of carbon, nitrogen or water variables are desired on a specific day of simulation year.
-A reinitialization file is required in this case.
+A re-initialization file is required in this case.
-Set to `0` if reinitialization is not needed.
+Set to `0` if re-initialization is not needed.

 #### `ADJUSTED_YIELDS`